If you're a landlord, read Universal Credit: information for landlords.

 - In some circumstances, the portion of Universal Credit that is for your housing costs can be paid directly to your landlord.

 Check our debt and money advice if you’re worried about managing your money on a monthly basis.
 Check whether your bank account allows you to make regular payments for your rent.

 Set up an email address if you don't have one already.
 Your day-to-day contact with your work coach will be through an online ‘journal’, which you’ll need an email address to access.

 Identify any information you might need to make a claim.
 This includes rent details, income and savings, and a way to prove your identity.
 Some of this can be done by creating a Verify account.

-Have a look at this Universal Credit checklist for individuals - which lists everything you need access to before you make an application.
+Read Citizens Advice’s guidance about applying for Universal Credit, which lists everything you need access to before you make an application.

 Contact us if you’re unsure about any of this or have any other questions about Universal Credit.
 If we can’t help you ourselves, we’ll point you in the direction of an organisation that can.